ninegua/ic-qr-scanner/README.md

 ```

 Acknowledgement:
-* Single page deployment on IC using the minimalistic tool [monic], courtesy of [blynn].
+* Single page deployment on IC using the minimalistic tool [epic], courtesy of [blynn].
 * QR scanning is from [zbar.wasm].
 * CSS is from [Simple.css].